 Simulation-Driven Design of a Racing Go-Kart

-This project explores the structural behavior of a lightweight welded chassis under various loading conditions using ANSYS, with emphasis on experimental–computational correlation and validation for high-performance applications.
+This project explores the structural behaviour of a lightweight welded chassis under various loading conditions using ANSYS, with emphasis on experimental–computational correlation for high-performance applications.

 Final Assembly Render